myspecialway/my-special-way-server/README.md

 ### Configurations

 Configurations are declared within the `.env` file.
-In the repository, `.env-example` file is available with the full list of variable available.
+In the repository, `.env-example` file is available with the full list of variable available, and this file should be cloned.

+#### Windows Users Tip: `.env` (like any dotfiles) should be named `.env.` (mind the dot suffix) in order be allowed on Windows.

 These variables can be either declared in `.env` file as described above or passed as environments variables.
 Server support validation for env variables and will fail to load if some of them are missing or in wrong format.